+4.3.9.
+Turbine Unit Outages during High Flows.
+During high spring flows, unit outages for inspecting fish screens, repairing research equipment (e.g., hydroacoustic or radio-telemetry), and/or other fish items may cause increased spill in order to maintain reservoir levels within operating ranges.
+This may result in exceeding TDG standards.
+It is important that this work be conducted when scheduled to ensure that facilities are operating correctly and not injuring fish, and that important fish research data are collected.
+To facilitate this work, reservoir storage may be utilized to minimize impacts from taking turbine units out of service and increasing spill.

-- 4.3.9.1.
+4.3.9.1.
 At Little Goose, this special operation shall take place when flow is above 120 kcfs or when increasing spill will result in TDG exceeding standards.
-The activities covered under these operations will be coordinated with TMT whenever possible. - 4.3.9.2.
+The activities covered under these operations will be coordinated with TMT whenever possible.

+4.3.9.2.
 For scheduled inspection or repair of research equipment, reservoirs shall be drafted to MOP and allowed to fill to 1' above the MOP range as work is accomplished.
 After the work, reservoirs will be drafted back to MOP.
-When inspection or repair work can be scheduled ahead of time, the following process will be followed: - i.
-By 12:00 Tuesday of the week prior to the outage, Project personnel shall schedule unit outages through the approved outage scheduling procedure and notify CENWW-OD-T and RCC of the intended work. - ii.
-RCC will coordinate the work activities through TMT, then issue a teletype with instructions to Project and BPA for the scheduled work. - iii.
-Spill will be increased by one spillbay stop setting (about 1.7 kcfs) above passing inflow to slowly lower the Little Goose pool to MOP prior to the scheduled work taking place. - iv.
+When inspection or repair work can be scheduled ahead of time, the following process will be followed:

+i.
+By 12:00 Tuesday of the week prior to the outage, Project personnel shall schedule unit outages through the approved outage scheduling procedure and notify CENWW-OD-T and RCC of the intended work.

+ii.
+RCC will coordinate the work activities through TMT, then issue a teletype with instructions to Project and BPA for the scheduled work.

+iii.
+Spill will be increased by one spillbay stop setting (about 1.7 kcfs) above passing inflow to slowly lower the Little Goose pool to MOP prior to the scheduled work taking place.

+iv.
 During the work, additional spill will not be provided and the reservoir will be allowed to refill until the reservoir is 1' above MOP (a 2' pondage from where the pool was when work started).
 At this point, screen inspections shall stop.
-(At Snake River projects, this should allow about one normal workday for the scheduled work.) - v.
-After the work, the reservoir shall be drafted back down to MOP by increasing spill to one spillbay stop above passing inflow. - vi.
-If work is not finished (e.g., screen inspections), Project personnel shall schedule another unit outage for a date when it can be implemented again. - vii.
+(At Snake River projects, this should allow about one normal workday for the scheduled work.)

+v.
+After the work, the reservoir shall be drafted back down to MOP by increasing spill to one spillbay stop above passing inflow.

+vi.
+If work is not finished (e.g., screen inspections), Project personnel shall schedule another unit outage for a date when it can be implemented again.

+vii.
 If the work is of an emergency nature that does not normally require the unit to be taken out of service (e.g., failed hydroacoustic transducer versus failed fish screen) and cannot wait for the above process to be implemented, project personnel shall immediately notify CENWW-OD-T and RCC to get approval to do the work.
 If approval is not given, the unit shall be taken out of service and the reservoir allowed to increase until it reaches 1' above MOP.
-At this point, the turbine unit must be returned to service and the reservoir will be drafted back to MOP using one spillbay stop setting above passing inflow. - 4.3.10.
-Doble Testing.
-The yearly outage schedule is defined in Appendix A. Transformer Doble testing is required every three years, or more frequently if there is a known problem with a transformer, and requires the associated turbine units to be out of service for 2-3 workdays.
+At this point, the turbine unit must be returned to service and the reservoir will be drafted back to MOP using one spillbay stop setting above passing inflow.